 Now dump out your mixture onto a floured pastry board.
 It will still be in pieces but don’t worry…it will be a little dry and crumbly but you just need to mush it together to form a thick disk.
 If it won’t come together, you can add a tablespoon of water on the crumbles of dough and mold it in until you can get it to form a disk.
 The worst thing you can do here is add too much water.
 The dough should not come together easily, and should never be wet or sticky like batter or bread dough.
 It takes a little work to pat it and get it to shape up.
 After it is formed into a disk shape, wrap it in plastic wrap and place it in a Ziploc bag in the fridge for at least an hour (two is ideal!).
 This, again, is a great trick to flaky pie crust.

 IMPORTANT, CRITICALLY IMPORTANT….poke a fork into the dough ALL OVER THE DOUGH.
-Gently, please don’t take out your aggressions on the dough.
+Gently, please don’t take out your agressions on the dough.
 The filling will seep through if you create big, gaping holes.
-Even poke the sides all around the dish or your crust will bubble up from underneath and you will have a bubbly pie crust mess.
-Finally, you are almost there and this step is optional but it does help with ultimate success…place a piece of foil (covers the entire bottom but not the edges) on the pie and fill with dried beans or pie weights (who has pie weights?…only crazy obsessed bakers right…see mine above…those are the little gray balls on the foil).
+Even poke the sides all around the dish (not the edges) or your crust will bubble up from underneath and you will have a bubbly pie crust mess.
+Finally, you are almost there and this step is optional but it does help with ultimate success…place a piece of foil (covers the entire bottom and sides but not the edges) on the pie and fill with dried beans or pie weights (who has pie weights?…only crazy obsessed bakers right…see mine above…those are the little gray balls on the foil).
 Place in the oven for 25-30 minutes until it turns a golden blonde color, then take out the foil…don’t burn yourself like I do every time.
-Put the pie back in the oven for about 10 – 15 minutes (until pie is a medium brown).
+Put the pie back in the oven for about 10 – 15 minutes (until pie is a golden brown color).
 In the meantime, while the crust is doing it’s thing in the oven, make your filling.

 Secret alert: One way to eliminate the beads from appearing on your meringue after it cools AND to help your filling stay “gelled” or solid-ish, is to put your meringue onto HOT filling so my recommendation is to make your meringue before the curd so that you are ready with the meringue when the filling is HOT.